USEPA/WNTR/documentation/advancedsim.rst

 Stochastic simulation
 -------------------------------

-Stochastic simulations can be used to evaluate an ensemble of hydraulic and/or water quality scenarios.
+In contrast to deterministic or enumeration of every possible scenario, stochastic simulations is often used to evaluate an ensemble of hydraulic and/or water quality scenarios that are defined using failure probabilities or distributions.
-While a "run-all" approach may be useful, or appropriate, in some situations, for disaster scenarios, the location, duration, and severity of different types of incidents can often be drawn from distributions and included in the simulation in a stochastic manner.
+For disaster scenarios, the location, duration, and severity of different types of incidents can often be drawn from distributions and included in the simulation in a stochastic manner.
 Distributions can be a function of component properties (i.e., age, material) or based on engineering standards.